AkshitLakhera/PenCraft-Full-Stack-Blogging-Application/README.md

   - Zod: A TypeScript-first schema declaration and validation library.
   - TypeScript: A statically typed superset of JavaScript that compiles to plain JavaScript.

+  - **Styling:**
+  - Tailwind CSS: A utility-first CSS framework that provides low-level utility classes to build custom designs.
+  - Aceternity UI: A collection of reusable UI components built with Tailwind CSS, designed for rapid development and consistent styling.

 - **Backend:**
   - Cloudflare Workers: A serverless execution environment that allows you to create lightweight, scalable backend applications.
   - Prisma: A modern database toolkit for TypeScript and Node.js that simplifies database access.